jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Roots send nutrients upward.
 Leaves send glucose downward.

 Other variations emerge.
 Some survive.
 Some do not.
-Life adapts to new conditions.
+Life grows.

 Ash settles into soil.
 Sunlight returns.